 This post may contain affiliate links.

-Prepare your grill, rinse out your coolers, and save room for the ultimate cookout side: Grilled Corn Salad.
-A blissed-out blend of grilled corn, creamy avocado, bright fresh tomatoes, and peppery arugula tossed in a honey-lime dressing, is the perfect corn salad for summer.
+With a blissed-out blend of grilled corn, creamy avocado, bright fresh tomatoes, and peppery arugula tossed in a honey-lime dressing, this Grilled Corn Salad is the perfect side for summer.

-If you’re looking for a slam-dunk side to add to any summer spread, this grilled corn salad is IT.
+If you’re looking for a slam-dunk side to add to a summer spread, this grilled corn salad is IT.

 • It goes with just about anything